yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 -  Include a comparison of the IaaS solution and the PaaS solution
 -  Have you included all appropriate cost-saving measures?

 **Prepare**

-Finalize your preparations to present your solution to the customer.
+Directions: As a team:

 1. Identify any customer needs that are not addressed with the proposed solution.

-2. Identify any additional benefits of your solution.
+2. Identify the benefits of your solution.

-3. Determine how you will respond to the customer’s objections.
+3. Determine how you will respond to the customer's objections.

+Prepare a 15-minute chalk-talk style presentation to the customer.

 ## Step 3: Present the solution

 **Outcome**

 Present a solution to the target customer audience in a 15-minute chalk-talk format.

 Timeframe: 30 minutes

 **Presentation**

 Directions:

-1. Pair with another table.
+1. Pair with another team.

-2. One table is the Microsoft team and the other table is the customer.
+2. One group is the Microsoft team and the other is the customer.

 3. The Microsoft team presents their proposed solution to the customer.